mozilla/application-services/website/blog/2018-09-10-account-recovery-in-firefox-accounts.md

 1. From Firefox Account settings, a user visits the new "Account Recovery" section and clicks `Generate`
 2. User is prompted to enter their password and retrieves their kB
-3. Client-side web content generates a 16 digit Crockford Base32 string for recovery key
+3. Client-side web content generates a 28-character Crockford Base32 string for recovery key
 * This is the string that is shown to the user and what they must store
 4. Client transforms the recovery key into a JSON Web Key (JWK)
   * The recovery key ID is created as part of this process